ercbk/Indiana-COVID-19-Tracker/README.md

-  - The instantaneous effective reproduction number, R<sub>e</sub> is an estimate of the average number of people that an infected person is spreading the virus to for that period.
+  - The instantaneous effective reproduction number, R<sub>e</sub> is an estimate of the average number of people that an infected person is spreading the virus to for that time window.
   - Estimates *slighly lower* than 1 indicate that the spread of the virus is decreasing.
 Estimates *slightly larger* than 1 indicate a slow spread of the virus.
 Estimates of *2 or greater* mean the virus